-The Certificate Program in Holocaust Studies is a four-course, interdisciplinary certificate program open to undergraduate students in Northwestern undergraduate degree programs.
+The Certificate of Achievement in Holocaust Studies is a four-course, interdisciplinary certificate program open to undergraduate students in Northwestern undergraduate degree programs.
 This certificate allows students to study the Holocaust of European Jewry from a variety of disciplinary perspectives.
+For a list of certificate recipients, click here.

-The Certificate Program in Holocaust Studies is administered and awarded by the Holocaust Educational Foundation of Northwestern University (HEF of NU) in consultation the Certificate Committee, which is composed of faculty who offer core and elective certificate courses.
+The Certificate of Achievement in Holocaust Studies is administered and awarded by the Holocaust Educational Foundation of Northwestern University (HEF of NU) in consultation the Certificate Committee, which is composed of faculty who offer core and elective certificate courses.

 Certificate Application and Award Process